Nonsogithub41/Video-game-sales-analysis-excel/README.md

 **Have any games decreased or increased in popularity over time?**
 **How have their sales figures varied between geographic regions over time?**
 ## Cleaning Procedures
-In Exercise 6.1, the data was cleaned using Excel to ensure accuracy and usability for analysis.
+The data was cleaned using Excel to ensure accuracy and usability for analysis.
 The following steps were taken:

 **Handling Missing Data**: Missing values were identified and managed, either by filling in with appropriate values or by excluding the data points where necessary.
 **Standardizing Formats**: Date and numeric fields were formatted consistently across the dataset to facilitate accurate analysis.